Jackson Hole, Wyoming Trail Riders & Builders

 Our Mission: To enrich the Teton experience through the creation and care of exceptional trails.

 The United States Forest Service was given a grant (The Gas Grant) to be applied to the trail system in the Bridger-Teton National Forest.
 This opened the door to the first “user-specific” trail system in the country.
 There was enough money for everything but labor.
 The BTNF would only approve trails that were sponsored by a local business or organization; this leads to the birth of The Teton Freedom Riders.

-Due to the increasing numbers of residents and tourists along with the rapidly growing popularity of trail related activities issues arose exponentially.
-User conflicts increased amongst mountain bikers, horseback riders, trail runners, hikers & dog walkers.
-Trail erosion and degradation was occurring faster than it could be repaired and maintained.
+Due to the increasing numbers of residents and tourists along with the rapidly growing popularity of trail-related activities issues arose exponentially.
+User conflicts increased among mountain bikers, horseback riders, trail runners, hikers & dog walkers.
+Trail erosion and degradation were occurring faster than it could be repaired and maintained.
 These primary issues spurred a public outcry for a solution.

 In October 2004 we became incorporated and begun working in conjunction with the U.S. Forest Service.
-The Teton Freedom Riders fill the labor void with thousands of hours of volunteer labor via individual efforts and organized “Dig-Days.”
+The Teton Freedom Riders fill the labor void with thousands of hours of paid labor.
 The U.S.F.S. holds TFR responsible for trail design, signage, safety & education.

 Teton Freedom Riders is a tax-exempt organization under the IRC 501(c)(3)